-While you can find them elsewhere, everyone knows that the best cheesesteaks are in Philly, the best pierogies can be found in Pittsburgh, and the best shoofly pie is from Lancaster County.
+While you can find them elsewhere, everyone knows that the best cheesesteaks are in Philly (or the best pizza in Philly), the best pierogies can be found in Pittsburgh, and the best shoofly pie is from Lancaster County.
 To this list, you might want to add Old Forge pizza.
 After all, Old Forge is the “Pizza Capital of the World.”

 Located just a few miles outside of Scranton, the borough of Old Forge has just 8,000 residents within its three-square miles.
 However, with more than 15 pizza cafes located within the borough’s borders, it is truly a pizza lovers dream.